Updated: Nov 10, 2020

-The ultimate goal of emotional processing is to awaken complete self-acceptance.
-When we can accept all of our emotions, we feel complete as we are and loved from within.
-When we are self-loving, our relationships can then be approached as a vehicle through which our love can be expressed instead of a place to seek or "get" love from another.
+The ultimate goal of emotional processing is to awaken to complete self-acceptance.
+When you can witness and accept all of your emotions, you will feel complete as you are and loved from within.
+When you are self-loving, your relationships can then be approached as a vehicle through which your self-love can be expressed instead of a place to seek or "get" love from another.

 1. Awareness: Something is arising in the here-and-now is triggering unhealed emotional pain from the past.
 Awareness of this strong emotional charge, and recognizing that a current life circumstance is triggering suppressed emotional energy is the healing task at this stage.

-2. Acceptance: Resistance to our emotions creates most of our pain.
-Negative emotions might have a certain amount of inherent pain, but usually, we amplify, exaggerate and prolong our emotional pain through resistance.
+2. Acceptance: Resistance to your painful emotions creates most of your suffering.
+Negative emotions might have a certain amount of inherent pain, but you likely will amplify, exaggerate and prolong your emotional pain through resistance.
 Learning how to accept every aspect of your emotional experience helps to minimize the pain at this stage.

-3. Direct Experiencing: After we learn how to accept our emotions, we still must digest them through directly experiencing them - by feeling them fully.
-We digest our emotions by staying present in our body until the energy of the emotional charge has dissolved at this stage.
+3. Direct Experiencing: After you learn how to accept your emotions, you must still must digest them through directly experiencing them - by feeling them fully.
+At this stage, you can digest your emotions by staying present in your body until the energy of the emotional charge has dissolved.

-4. Transformation: When we "presence" to our emotions, part of our consciousness must be activated in the form of the "witness."
-We each have the capacity to feel our emotions and witness them at the same time.
+4. Transformation: When you strongly "presence" to your painful emotions, part of your consciousness must be activated in the form of the "witness."
+You can develop the capacity to feel your emotions and witness them at the same time.
 To activate the witness it is helpful to say, "Something in me is feeling upset" rather than say, "I am feeling upset."

-When our internal witness is activated, internal catharsis ensues in its own spontaneous way.
+When your internal witness is activated, internal catharsis ensues in its own spontaneous way.
 When the emotion unblocks, flow is spontaneously restored.
-After a deep period of emotional processing, fresh insights about how to better live our lives will arise.
+After a deep period of emotional processing, fresh insights about how to better live your life will arise.

 A Loving Note:

 The above method of emotional processing is simple but not always easy.
-If you are finding it challenging to stay with a difficult emotion, I invite you to book a session so that we can hold space for it together.
+If you are finding it challenging staying with a difficult emotion, I invite you to book a session so that we can hold space for it together.

 With much care,